 The Politics of International Trade

 21 - 23 September, 2016 (Three days course)

 Course description: The focus of this course is upon the politics of trade, principally at the international levels.
 Among the issues to be examined are the relationship between trade policy and other issues in foreign policy, the domestic politics of trade, coherence and conflict between international organizations, and the special interests of developing countries.
 In addition to considering objective factors such as the structure and procedures of political institutions, this course will also explore subjective and normative issues.
 Students should take note that this course is taught in the form of a seminar, meaning that class discussion of ideas is central.
 In order to promote the fullest exploration and discussion of ideas there will be no use of computers, tablets, smart phones, or other electronic devices in class, whether for web-surfing, note-taking, or any other purpose.

 Lecturer: Craig VanGrasstek

 Craig VanGrasstek

 Craig VanGrasstek, according to The Economist, "keeps a sharp eye on the politics of trade" (January 22, 2000).
 He has worked as a consultant in nearly four dozen countries on five continents, with expertise in the fields of trade negotiations, preferences and free trade agreements, WTO accessions, dispute settlement, trade in services, and the trade policymaking process of the United States.
 His clients include the World Trade Organization, the Organization for Economic Cooperation and Development, the United Nations Conference on Trade and Development, the World Bank, and other international organizations, as well as government agencies and private firms.
-Dr VanGrasstek holds a doctorate in political science from Princeton University and a Master of Science in Foreign Service degree from Georgetown University.
-He has taught trade policy at the John F. Kennedy School of Government (Harvard University) and the School of International Service (American University), and also taught an innovative course at Georgetown University on foreign policy and literature.
+Dr VanGrasstek holds a doctorate in political science from Georgetown University and a Master of Science in Foreign Service degree from Government (Harvard University) and the School of International Service (American University), and also taught an innovative course at Georgetown University on foreign policy and literature.

-MILE 17- Semester II

-Description Specialization Courses

-Oth I anuary, 2017 10th luno 2017

-9"' J anuary, ZUI/ · - 10" June, 20 I /

-- Please be advised that there may be minor changes to the schedule.

-- Specialization courses follow a modular approach.
-Each subject is a non-consecutive module imparted during one week.

-- Specialization courses are open to external participants (MILE à la Carte)
+MILE 17- Semester II Description Specialization Courses 9th January, 2017 - 10th June, 2017 \Please be advised that there may be minor changes to the schedule. \ Specialization courses follow a modular approach.
+Each subject is a nonconsecutive module imparted during one week. \ Specialization courses are open to external participants (MILE à la Carte)